Skip to main content

 3. Scope Operations

-Limit scope to reduce risk:
+Limit scope to reduce risk and improve performance:

 # Good: Namespaced